alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-sharing-same-places-worship-with-kafirs.md

 On the contrary, the last row of men is described as the worst in case there are women praying with them at the Masjid.
 For the last row misses the chance of getting closer to the Imam in Salah as they may become attracted to women and spoil their Salah.
 Since these courses of action are expected to take place during observing acts of worship which are naturally practiced without intermixing, then free intermixing is definitely forbidden.

-3- Muslim narrated in his Sahih on the authority of Zaynab, the wife of 'Abdullah ibn Mas`ud (may Allah be pleased with her) that she said, "The Messenger of Allah said to us: "When any one of you (i.e. women) comes to the Masjid, she should not use perfume." [^8] According to Abu Dawud in his Sunan, Imam Ahmad, and Al-Shafi'i in their books of Hadith, it is reported on the authority of Abu Hurayrah (may Allah be pleased with him) that the Prophet (peace be upon him) said, "Do not prevent the female servants of Allah from visiting the Masjids (mosques) of Allah, but they may go out (to the mosque) without wearing perfume." [^9]
+3- Muslim narrated in his Sahih on the authority of Zaynab, the wife of 'Abdullah ibn Mas'ud (may Allah be pleased with her) that she said, "The Messenger of Allah said to us: "When any one of you (i.e. women) comes to the Masjid, she should not use perfume." [^8] According to Abu Dawud in his Sunan, Imam Ahmad, and Al-Shafi'i in their books of Hadith, it is reported on the authority of Abu Hurayrah (may Allah be pleased with him) that the Prophet (peace be upon him) said, "Do not prevent the female servants of Allah from visiting the Masjids (mosques) of Allah, but they may go out (to the mosque) without wearing perfume." [^9]

 Ibn Daqiq Al-'Eid said, "This indicates that it is prohibited for a woman to wear perfume upon going to Masjid as it may stimulate mutual sexual desire.
 The prohibition is also applied to wearing beautiful clothes and jewelry that affect men greatly.
 Al-Hafizh Ibn Hajar said, "Intermixing with men is also prohibited."
-Al-Khattaby states in Ma`alim Al-Sunan: "The Arabic word 'Tafal' means 'foul-smelling'.
+Al-Khattaby states in Ma'alim Al-Sunan: "The Arabic word 'Tafal' means 'foul-smelling'.
 It is said, 'imra'atun tafilah' (woman not wearing perfume)." [^10]

 4- Usamah ibn Zayd (may Allah be pleased with him) also narrated that the Prophet (peace be upon him) said, "I have not left after me any cause of trial more injurious to men than the lure of women."
 Narrated by Al-Bukhari and Muslim [^11].
 The Prophet describes women as being a cause of lure and trial that may befall men; thus how can we facilitate the way to the occurrence of this trial?!
 It is forbidden.